 Nestled at the foothills of the Sierra Estrella Mountains, surrounded by the Sonoran Desert’s breathtaking landscapes and gently flowing rivers, Alamar is a new kind of master-planned community in the West Valley—one where family, nature, art, and a healthy lifestyle are part of the everyday experience.

-Alamar will feature 3,695 thoughtfully designed homes, with phase one scheduled to open in the second half of 2020 with 461 homes.
+Alamar will feature approximately 4,000 thoughtfully designed homes once complete.
 Each of the four distinct home styles—including Spanish Colonial, Craftsman/Bungalow, Territorial Ranch, and Traditional Southwest—has been designed to reflect the deep-rooted history and contemporary flair of this dynamic region, and support the unique desires of all residents, from young, first-time homebuyers to families with children of all ages to empty nesters and grandparents.

 At Alamar, a neighborhood is more than a collection of streets and houses—it’s the beating heart of a connected community.
 Knitting together beautiful new homes, the neighborhoods that make up this community come to life with tree-lined street scenes linked by welcoming green spaces lively parks, trails, and social areas.
 The minute you enter Alamar, you just know it: You’re home.

 The backbone of every great community is education and safety—and Alamar is committed to both.
-At its center will be a new 21-acre K–8 school planned to enhance the curriculum in the Avondale area.
-The new school will also open its doors to the community as a place for recreation and support, with shared outdoor spaces for all.
+At its center will be Lakin Preparatory Academy, a new 21-acre K–8 school, planned to enhance the curriculum in the Avondale area.
+Opening Fall 2023, the new school will also open its doors to the community as a place for recreation and support, with shared outdoor spaces for all.

 Residents can rest assured that their family is in good hands thanks to a three-acre public safety facility that includes a dedicated fire station, ensuring fast response times when it matters most.
 A 16-acre Commercial Center near Avondale Boulevard and Broadway Road will put even more amenities just beyond residents’ doorsteps, with opportunities for various mixed retail, entertainment, and professional services.